-If you’re stuck at home as prevention of spreading of the coronavirus, don’t indulge in self-pity.
+If you’re stuck at home to prevent the spread of the coronavirus, don’t indulge in self-pity.

 There are plenty of things you can do at home with your family to get your mind off the situation and enjoy your extra free time.